jzzhen/jzzhen.github.io/resume/cpp.md

 _**Technical Lead, Platform since May 2021 – Present**_
 * Led design and development of server zoning project that achieved wallet separation between different integration partners.
 * Enhanced server framework that reduced efforts of function extensions, such as new wallet integration, performance metrics reporting, and configuration automation.
-* Led research of exposing c++ infrastructure function to Java code by embedding JVM in C++.
+* Led research of exposing C++ infrastructure function to Java code by embedding JVM in C++.

 _**Team Lead, Platform Development - February 2020 to May 2021**_
 * Led a team of 5 developers, performed solution design and server framework(C++) improvement.